-In order to determine the proportion of voters in a small town who favor a candidate for mayor, the campaign staff takes out an ad in the paper asking voters to call in their preference for mayor.
+In order to determine the proportion of voters on campus who favor a certain candidate for yell leader, the campaign staff takes out an ad in the paper asking voters to text in their preference for yell leader.

 (a) What is the population?